WAGO/pfc-firmware-sdk-G2/README.md

 ***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***

 # FIRMWARE FOR PFC200-G2
-Find the table of supported devices at the end of the document [Link to table](#supported-devices)
+Find the [table](#supported-devices) of supported devices at the end of the document

 # ..:: Attention ::..
 ## Starting with firmware 23 only Codesys 3 will be supported.
 The last version for eCockpit will be FW22.x.

-# Install WAGO-PFC-SDK on Ubuntu 16.04.5 (64bit) LTS
+# Install WAGO-PFC-SDK using docker

-This HowTo describes steps to install the Software-Development-Kit (SDK) for PFC's on Ubuntu16.04
+This HowTo describes how to use the Software-Development-Kit (SDK) for PFC's based on docker.

+All steps up to 3.1) need a connection to the internet.
+The build can be done without a network connection.

+The pfc-builder image comes with a ready to use toolchain and the build tool ptxdist.
+In order to simplify the interaction with docker and ptxdist we provide a make [wrapper](##make-wrapper) including all steps to create PFC firmware images and beyond.

 The start into the embedded linux world requires substantial technical know-how to have success.
 Therefore WAGO recommends familiarity with the following topics for the future embedded linux developer: